ChrisHal/PMbrowser/doc/usage/installation.rst

 ************

-You will need to install the usual build tools including :program:`cmake` and Qt-Library version 5.12 or newer.
+You will need to install the usual build tools including :program:`cmake` and Qt-Library version 6.2 or newer (for now, the source can also be build using version 5, but support will end soon).
 To build the documention, you need :program:`Sphinx` .

-On most :program:`Linux` distributions , Qt is provided as a package, e.g. :file:`qt5-default` for Ubuntu.
+On most :program:`Linux` distributions , Qt is provided as a package, e.g. :file:`qt6-base-dev` for Ubuntu.

 For :program:`Windows` and :program:`macOS` the Qt developer tools need to be installed.
 You can get them from `Qt <https://www.qt.io/>`_.